brutusin/json/schema.extension.md

 # `"$schema": "http://brutusin.org/json/json-schema-spec"`

-This document defines some extensions to the http://json-schema.org/draft-03/schema JSON schema version used by Brutusin modules
+This document defines some extensions to the http://json-schema.org/draft-03/schema JSON schema specification used by Brutusin modules

 ##Path expressions
 Path expressions allow referencing JSON data and schema subparts and traversing the JSON node tree.